 Although there has been limited experience in the US courts in approving commutations and IBTs, some US courts have had opportunities to review these types of issues because US insurers have been involved with UK-based commutations or transfers.
 Since the 2000 and 2005 revisions to UK laws, solvent schemes and Part VII transfers have been employed much more frequently in the UK.
 This has led to more frequent reviews by US courts of the underlying UK transactions.
 Some of the impact in the US is felt in bankruptcy courts, which often are implicated because US policyholders obtain coverage from UK-based insurers on a regular basis, while others involve non-bankruptcy situations, such as when a policyholder wants to submit a claim for payment but no longer has coverage.

 There are several interesting cases that provide some guidance on these issues.
 Narragansett Electric Co. v.
 American Home Assurance Co. is one such case.
-In Narragansett Electric Co., the court reviewed claims by London-based insurer, Equitas, that the plaintiff had sued the wrong insurer on a claim that was alleged to have occurred more than sixty years earlier.36 Equitas argued that it had not assumed the obligations at issue.
-As the court summarized, “Equitas’s motion to dismiss raises the question whether this [Part VII] transfer of insurance obligations from Lloyd’s to Equitas is effective and enforceable under U.S. law.”
+In Narragansett Electric Co., the court reviewed claims by a London-based insurer, Equitas, that the plaintiff had sued the wrong insurer on a claim that was alleged to have occurred more than sixty years earlier.36 Equitas had assumed a block of business from Lloyd’s of London in a Part VII transfer, but argued that it had not assumed the obligations at issue.
+As the court summarized, “Equitas’s motion to dismiss raises the question whether this transfer of insurance obligations from Lloyd’s to Equitas is effective and enforceable under U.S. law.”
 First, the court decided that it was sitting in diversity jurisdiction and that the appropriate substantive law to apply was English.
 Next, the court discussed a prior District Court case where another Part VII transfer was discussed at length and not recognized as a foreign bankruptcy proceeding.
 In reaching a conclusion to reject the request for dismissal, the court relied on a letter sent by Equitas to US policyholders notifying them that Equitas was assuming the obligations of the original insurer.
 The court found that regardless of whether the Part VII had any effect the letter sent to US policyholders raised sufficient basis to let the suit continue.
 Equitas attempted to argue that the Part VII transfer did not state that it would become effective in the US, rather that it was only effective in certain countries of Europe.
 Nevertheless, the utility company alleged that it had not relied on the English High Court Order executing the Part VII transfer, but rather relied on the notice letter it received as the evidence of obligation by the new named insurer.

 Air & Liquid System Corp. v.
 Allianz Insurance Co., dealt with a discovery dispute as to whether a policyholder impacted by a Part VII transfer could later have access to the information that went into a UK’s independent expert’s report.28F Ultimately, the special master in the District Court allowed discovery to proceed with a deposition of the expert.
-Allianz Insurance Co. is an example of one way that Part VII transfers can be used to add complication to an insurance coverage dispute, embroiling all involved in later litigation.
-Allianz Insurance Co. also shows how the approval of such a transfer, even though well vetted originally, can later come under scrutiny in unintended or unforeseen locations.
+Allianz is an example of one way that Part VII transfers can be used to add complication to an insurance coverage dispute, embroiling all involved in later litigation.
+Allianz also shows how the approval of such a transfer, even though well vetted originally, can later come under scrutiny in unintended or unforeseen locations.